 - There are 1,875 not-for-profit four-year colleges and universities that offer a teacher preparation program in the United States.1

-- 1,244 colleges or universities offer a master’s or advanced degree in education.1
+- 1,186 not-for-profit colleges and universities offer a certificate, master’s, or advanced degree in education.1

-- 806 teacher programs are accredited by the NCATE, TEAC, or CAEP (see below).*
+- Over 800 teacher programs are accredited by the NCATE, TEAC, or CAEP (see below).*

 *For 4-year colleges and universities with teacher degree programs.5,6

 Research Teaching Schools and Programs by State